 While core books are recommended, none of them are absolutely required.
 You can always substitute a book of your choosing or use the internet if appropriate.
 The library and the internet are likely to supply much of your learning material.
 Nevertheless, you will probably want to own at least a few of the core books that will be used throughout the study just to make things simpler.

-Books have many activity pages such as maps, data recording forms, puzzles, and patterns.
+Both unit studies are available with the core book in either print or digital(PDF) format.
+The books have many activity pages such as maps, data recording forms, puzzles, and patterns.
 You can photocopy these for your family, but each book includes a CD-ROM at the back with activity sheets and maps that you can print from your computer.
 Answer keys for activity sheets and puzzles are at the back of each book.
+All of these same components come as files in the digital versions.

 Galloping the Globe